NormanTUD/OmniOpt/ax/README.md

 pip3 install -e git+https://github.com/NormanTUD/OmniOpt2.git#egg=OmniOpt2
 ```

-Alternatively, it can be executed directly, as OmniOpt will install its
+Alternatively, it can be executed directly, as OmniOpt2 will install its
 dependencies automatically if required.

 ## Error Codes